Piano Campaign List

 For Teaching Studios

-Studio instruction is at the heart of every musician’s training, and teaching studios for piano, voice, string, and woodwind instruction demands that a certa”in type, size and quality of piano be present.
-The industry standard for pianos used in teaching is the Steinway Model “B”, a grand piano approximately seven feet in length, or the Steinway Model “O”, approximately six feet in length.
-Like the Model “D”, these are completely hand crafted.
+Studio instruction is at the heart of every musician’s training, and teaching studios for piano, voice, strings, and woodwind instruction demand a certain type and size of piano.
+The industry standard for teaching piano majors is the Steinway Model “B” or the Yamaha CF6, grand pianos approximately seven feet in length, or the Steinway Model “O” or the Yamaha CF4, approximately six feet in length.
+Like the Model “D” and CFX, these instruments are completely hand crafted.

-The Carnegie Mellon School of Music is planning to replace six Steinway Model “B” pianos currently in use in teaching studios but past their useful life with new Steinway Model “B” or Model “O” pianos.
+The Carnegie Mellon School of Music must soon replace six Steinway Model “B” pianos currently in use in teaching studios but past their useful life.

 For Piano Majors

-Students majoring in piano performance must have access to Steinway Model “B” pianos or a very close equivalent forpractice purposes.
-For piano majors at Carnegie Mellon, we own and maintain eight Steinway Model “B” pianos in dedicated practice rooms.
+Students majoring in piano performance must have access to Steinway Model “B” pianos or Yamaha CF6 pianos for their daily practice.
+Piano majors at Carnegie Mellon have access to eight Steinway Model “B” pianos housed in dedicated practice rooms.
+These pianos, some of which are decades old, are in need of replacement.

 For Practice Rooms

-The Carnegie Mellon School of Music is intending to purchase 10 additional AvantGrand N1 hybrid pianos.
+The Carnegie Mellon School of Music is intending to purchase 10 additional Yamaha AvantGrand N1 hybrid pianos.